allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 ![Frame](/img/articles/2016-12-05-deep-learning-for-frame-detection/frame2.png)

-This problem looks straightforward, at least for the human.
+This problem looks straightforward, at least for humans.
 It gets a bit more tricky if we consider products that are of rectangular shapes and they obviously shouldn't be detected as frame:

 ![iphone but not a frame](/img/articles/2016-12-05-deep-learning-for-frame-detection/iphone.jpeg)